realA10001986/Time-Circuits-Display/README.md

 If a file is not found on the SD card, the default file from SPIFFS (flash) will be played.

-The files "nmon2.mp3", "nmoff2.mp3", "alarm2.mp3" are the versions I prefer, but they are to be considered somewhat "inofficial" ;) In order to use them, they need to be renamed to "nmon.mp3", "nmoff.mp3" and "alarm.mp3" respectively.
+The files "nmon2.mp3", "nmoff2.mp3", "alarm2.mp3" in this repository are the versions I prefer, but they are to be considered somewhat "inofficial" ;) In order to use them, they need to be renamed to "nmon.mp3", "nmoff.mp3" and "alarm.mp3" respectively.

 **Custom Sounds**